accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/17.3/index.md

 ---
-title: For each web application that allows [bidirectional oral communication](#web-application-of-oral-bidirectional-communication) and [written in real time](#written-communication-in-real-time), both modes usable simultaneously?
+title: For each web application that enables [two-way oral communication](#web-application-of-oral-bidirectional-communication) and [real-time written communication](#real-time-written-communication), can both modes be used simultaneously?
 ---